FranxYao/franxyao.github.io/index.md

 In the era of large language models, my research focuses on language model complex reasoning, alignment, and how to inject strong abilities to language models from first principles.
 My article on [tracing emergent abilities to their sources](https://yaofu.notion.site/How-does-GPT-Obtain-its-Ability-Tracing-Emergent-Abilities-of-Language-Models-to-their-Sources-b9a57ac0fcf74f30a1ab9e3e36fa1dc1) is now an important roadmap about large language model evolution.
 Before the LLM era, I studied generative models, latent variable models, variational inference, and structure prediction.

-I am expected to graduate in Dec 2023 and will be on job market for industrial positions of training large language models.
+I am expected to graduate in Dec 2023 and will be on job market for industrial positions of building large language models.

 -----
 ### Experiences